Skip to contents

 The vignette vignette("ragged-edge-nowcasting", package = "bridgr") focuses on indic_predict and the different ways to handle incomplete high-frequency data at the forecast origin.

-The vignette vignette("uncertainty-and-scenarios", package = "bridgr") shows how to work with conditional block-bootstrap uncertainty and scenario forecasts based on custom future regressor paths.
+The vignette vignette("uncertainty-and-scenarios", package = "bridgr") shows how to work with HAC / Delta-HAC coefficient uncertainty, residual-resampling prediction intervals, the optional full-system bootstrap, and scenario forecasts based on custom future regressor paths.